-- Callable Commercial Paper A short term obligation that is issued with an original call date of a business day at least 5 to no more than 120 days of issuance at a maturity date on a business day no more than 270 days from the issuance date.
-Callable commercial paper can be issued without the need of bank liquidity support. - Capital Appreciation Bond A bond without current interest coupons that is typically sold at a substantial discount from par.
+- Capital Appreciation Bond A bond without current interest coupons that is typically sold at a substantial discount from par.
 Investors are provided with a return based upon the accretion and compounding of interest on the bond through maturity.
 As defined by Section 1201.0245, Government Code, means a bond that accrues and compounds interest from its date of delivery, the interest on which by its terms is payable only upon maturity or prior redemption. - Capital Lease The acquisition of a capital asset over time rather than merely paying a rental fee for temporary use.
-A lease-purchase agreement, in which provision is made for transfer of ownership of the property for a nominal price at the scheduled termination of the lease, is referred to as a capital lease. - Certificates of Obligation A type of debt authorized to be issued pursuant to the Certificates of Obligation Act of 1971 (Subchapter C of Chapter 271, Texas Government Code). - Closing When bonds are exchanged for money (a/k/a delivery or settlement). - Commercial Paper By convention, short-term, unsecured, tax-exempt, or taxable promissory notes issued in either registered or bearer form with a stated maturity of 270 days or less. - Competitive Sale A sale of securities in which the securities are awarded to the bidder who offers to purchase the issue at the best price or lowest cost. - Coupon Rate The interest rate on specific maturities of a bond issue.
+A lease-purchase agreement, in which provision is made for transfer of ownership of the property for a nominal price at the scheduled termination of the lease, is referred to as a capital lease. - Certificates of Obligation A type of debt authorized to be issued pursuant to the Certificates of Obligation Act of 1971 (Subchapter C of Chapter 271, Texas Government Code). - Closing When bonds are exchanged for money (a/k/a delivery or settlement). - Commercial Paper (Tax-Exempt) By convention, short-term, unsecured, tax-exempt promissory notes issued in either registered or bearer form with a stated maturity of 270 days or less. - Competitive Sale A sale of securities in which the securities are awarded to the bidder who offers to purchase the issue at the best price or lowest cost. - Coupon Rate The interest rate on specific maturities of a bond issue.
 While the term "coupon" derives from the days when virtually all municipal bonds were in bearer form with coupons attached, the term is still frequently used to refer to the interest rate on different maturities of bonds in registered form. - Cover Bid The runner-up in a competitive bond sale. - Credit Enhancements Credit enhancements are mechanisms which guarantee principal and interest payments.
 They include bond insurance and a line or letter of credit.
 A credit enhancement, while costly, will usually bring a lower interest rate on debt and a higher rating from the rating agencies, thus lowering overall costs.
 Cost effectiveness of credit enhancement will be evaluated for each debt issue. - CUSIP Number The term CUSIP is an acronym for the Committee on Uniform Securities Identification Procedures.
-An identification number is assigned to each maturity of an issue and is usually printed on the face of each individual certificate of the issue.
+An identification number is assigned to each maturity of an issue, and is usually printed on the face of each individual certificate of the issue.
 The CUSIP numbers are intended to help facilitate the identification and clearance of municipal securities.
-As the municipal market has evolved, and the new derivative products are devised, the importance of the CUSIP system for identification purposes has increased.

-Dated Date - A defined date at which interest begins to accrue from.
+As the municipal market has evolved, and the new derivative products are devised, the importance of the CUSIP system for identification purposes has increased. - Dated Date A defined date at which interest begins to accrue from.